NerdyGriffin/DSC_UI/README.md

 --------Command-Line UI Instructions--------

-Note: The CUI is not yet full implemented.
+WARNING: The CUI is not yet full implemented.
 It is recommended that you use the GUI for any and all testing or experiments.

 To run the Command-Line User Interface (CUI), type Run_DSC_CUI in the MATLAB command window